DevAniket010/WT-Mini-Project-FrontEnd/README.md

 This platform is built using the MERN stack, which includes the following technologies:

-MongoDB: A NoSQL database used for storing user data, poll information, and voting results.
+MongoDB: A NoSQL database used for storing user data, poll information, and voting results.<br/>
-Express.js: A web application framework for building the backend and handling requests.
+Express.js: A web application framework for building the backend and handling requests.<br/>
-React.js: A JavaScript library for building the frontend user interface, ensuring a smooth user experience.
+React.js: A JavaScript library for building the frontend user interface, ensuring a smooth user experience.<br/>
-Node.js: A JavaScript runtime for building the server-side of the application.
+Node.js: A JavaScript runtime for building the server-side of the application.<br/>

 **Future Aspects**

-Enhanced Analytics: Incorporating detailed analytics for poll creators, such as vote trends, geographical distribution, or user demographics (while maintaining anonymity).
+Enhanced Analytics: Incorporating detailed analytics for poll creators, such as vote trends, geographical distribution, or user demographics (while maintaining anonymity).<br/>
-Custom Polls: Allowing users to create custom polls with advanced options like multiple-choice questions, ratings, and comment sections.
+Custom Polls: Allowing users to create custom polls with advanced options like multiple-choice questions, ratings, and comment sections.<br/>
-Integration with Social Media: Enabling users to share poll results or vote links on social media platforms to increase participation.
+Integration with Social Media: Enabling users to share poll results or vote links on social media platforms to increase participation.<br/>
-Real-time Voting Updates: Displaying real-time voting updates as more users participate in the polls.
+Real-time Voting Updates: Displaying real-time voting updates as more users participate in the polls.<br/>
-AI Insights: Implementing AI-driven insights to analyze the poll results and provide actionable recommendations based on the data.
+AI Insights: Implementing AI-driven insights to analyze the poll results and provide actionable recommendations based on the data.<br/>

 **How to Run Locally**